 One of the most critical use cases where business data is converted from unstructured into structured form is intelligent document processing.
 Business documents — such as invoices, purchase orders, contracts, and shipping documents — all contain business-critical data hidden in unstructured content.

-Automation Anywhere IQ Bot is an intelligent document processing solution that automatically reads documents in various formats, sorts them, extracts data from them, and converts the data into a structured format.
+Automation Anywhere Document Automation is an intelligent document processing solution that automatically reads documents in various formats, sorts them, extracts data from them, and converts the data into a structured format.
 Hence, this data becomes available for automatic processing by business applications and RPA bots, enabling end-to-end process automation.

 "What gets measured gets done" is a famous quote by HP Co-founder Bill Hewlett.
 In the realm of intelligent automation, this is truer than ever.
 An advanced intelligent automation system offers analytics to monitor both automations and the business.
 Operations managers and other practitioners can continuously track the efficiency and effectiveness of their Digital Workforce and effortlessly quantify processes' operational performance on demand.